 The effects of the Korean War on surviving victims are prevalent throughout the show.
 For example, Jeong-nyeon’s constant grief regarding the loss of her father during the Korean War becomes a source of inspiration for her acting in the roles she plays.

 “What can heal those [damages of war] are the bonds by those who aren’t related in society,” Mr. Kowalski said.
-“In general, any society that can create those community bonds who aren’t friends nor family create relationships that care deeply for each other.”
+“In general, any society that cultivates those community bonds who aren’t friends nor family but [care for each other] because they are part of the same country obviously lead to being a successful one.”

 Indeed, the show effectively portrays the close-knit nature of the members of the Maeran Gukkuk troupe.
 In one case, Jeong-nyeon works as a waitress at a café in place of her friend Ju-ran who was unable to work due to an accident that fractured her arm, risking her membership in the acting troupe.